SU Faculty Will Participate in The 2024 NYU FRN Winter program

 Dr. Claire Abernathy, Assistant Professor is helping to bridge the technological gap between Congress and constituents by hosting online town hall meetings focused on COVID-19.
 "Congress as an institution remains very much behind the times in its uses of technology" - Abernathy

-Dr. Jess Bonnan-White, Associate Professor was awarded the International Peace Research Association Foundation (IPRA) Grant for creating change by exploring the role of policing in post conflict community peace.
+Dr. Jess Bonnan-White, Associate Professor of Criminal Justice was awarded the International Peace Research Association Foundation (IPRA) Grant for creating change by exploring the role of policing in post conflict community peace.

 Dr. Nusret Sahin, Assistant Professor, Prof. William McKnight, Instructor and Dr. Jess Bonnan-White, Associate Professor, completed their first procedural justice training session for local police officers in March.